Presence refers to the ability and willingness of a user to communicate across a set of devices. It involves the following phases or activities:

 Federation with multiple email domains also requires regeneration of the security certificates cup-xmpp (certificate presented to XMPP clients) and cup-xmpp-s2s (certificate presented to federated systems).
 For both of these certificates, all the domains must be included as Subject Alt Name (SAN) entries.
 The manual administrative configuration gives the administrator the option to pre-populate the domains so that it is not necessary to regenerate the certificates every time a new domain automatically gets discovered.

-Figure 20-9 IM and Presence XMPP Federation (Inter-Domain)
+Figure 20-9 IM and Presence Service XMPP Federation (Inter-Domain)

-Figure 20-10 IM and Presence SIP Federation (Inter-Domain)
+Figure 20-10 IM and Presence Service SIP Federation (Inter-Domain)

-Table 20-3 lists the state mappings between Cisco IM and Presence and Microsoft Lync Server.
+Table 20-3 lists the state mappings between Cisco IM and Presence Service and Microsoft Lync Server.

 Table 20-3 Mapping of Presence States